-A direct TPMS uses battery-operated sensors inside the wheel to communicate with the vehicle.
+A direct TPMS uses battery-operated sensors attached inside the wheel to communicate with the vehicle.
 The sensors directly read the pressure in each tire and transmit the data to the vehicle computer.
 The system will trigger the dashboard light if a tire's pressure drops below 25% of the recommended inflation from the vehicle manufacturer.
 This process gives a direct TPMS a greater degree of accuracy than indirect TPMS.
 Some advanced direct systems even allow the driver to check individual tire pressures from the dashboard.

 An indirect TPMS estimates an underinflated tire through wheel speed sensors used by the anti-lock brake system.
 These sensors measure the rotational speeds of each tire.
 They can detect when one tire rotates faster than the others, which means the faster tire is low on pressure.
-If the system determines that a tire lacks pressure, it will illuminate a dashboard light to alert you.
+If the system determines that a tire has low pressure, it will illuminate a dashboard light to alert you.

 Automakers developed indirect TPMS to comply with federal regulations while reducing vehicle costs.
 These systems are cheaper to produce because they utilize existing vehicle components, but they have distinct disadvantages.
-An indirect TPMS cannot tell the driver which tire needs inflation and needs calibration after any service including a tire change or pressure adjustment to ensure system accuracy
+An indirect TPMS cannot tell the driver which tire needs inflation and needs calibration after any service including a tire change or air pressure adjustment to ensure system accuracy.

 TPMS Sensor Batteries